wbooth/wbooth/README.md

 My name is William.
 I live in DC and work on autonomous cyber security projects.

-The open source projects that I'm currently focusing on are:
+The open source projects that I'm currently contributing to:

 - [CALDERA](https://github.com/mitre/caldera), specifically the core code and new plugins